wjmelements/AmericanOptions/README.md

 The bottom 16 bits of the expiry timestamp are shaved off.
 This restricts precision to an amount slightly less than a day.
 The benefit is increased price precision and longer lifetime.
+The timestamps would start to fail in the 37th millennium.
+Then we would need a new protocol.

 ### Price
 Price is a 72-bit square root ratio in [q32.40](https://en.wikipedia.org/wiki/Q_(number_format)), which I abbreviate as Q40 in the codebase.